 Forged Carbon Steel

 Carbon steel forgings are created through a steel forging process.
-These types of forgings are dull, with a matte finish that is comparable to a cast iron pot or wrought iron fencing.
-Forged carbon steel can contain an unspecified number of alloys, without a minimum requirement percentage.
-Some of the alloys found within carbon steel forgings include: nickel, titanium, tungsten, chromium, cobalt, zirconium and more.
+Forged carbon steel can contain an unspecified number of alloys, without a minimum required percentage.
+Some of the alloys found within carbon steel forgings include: nickel, titanium, tungsten, chromium, cobalt, zirconium, and more.
 The more carbon found within the steel alloy the lower its melting point.
-Forged carbon steel is ideal for applications that involve high temperature and pressure such as oil and gas piping and special machinery parts.

 Carbon Steel Forging Options

-Depending on your project needs there are a wide range of available options when it comes to carbon steel grades.
-All four grades can be heat treated to improve their machinability, strength and ductility.
-Our carbon steel forging options, include:
+Depending on your project needs there is a wide range of available options when it comes to carbon steel grades.
+All four grades can be heat treated to improve their machinability, strength, and ductility.
+Our carbon steel forging options include:

 - Medium Carbon Steel – Medium grade carbon steel has approximately 0.29% to 0.54% carbon content with 0.60 to 1.65% manganese content (e.g. AISI 1045 steel).
 This grade balances ductility and strength and has good wear resistance; it used for large parts, forging and car parts.